Tasmania cricket team: Geographic and social isolation

 Despite winning the first ever first-class match in the Australian colonies, Tasmania felt its geographic isolation in the form of a lack of competition.
-Few touring sides wished to undertake the long sea journey to the island in the late 19th century.
+Few touring teams wished to undertake the long sea journey to the island in the late 19th century.
 The game also developed more slowly, with Tasmanian clubs maintaining a belief in amateurism at a time when mainland clubs were turning to professionals to further their development.
 Also a lack of innovation stymied progress.
-The Victorian side that visited in 1858 had adopted the new round arm form of bowling, and it demolished the Tasmanian batting order unused to the technique.
+The Victorian team that visited in 1858 had adopted the new round arm form of bowling, and it demolished the Tasmanian batting order unused to the technique.
 The population decline of the 1850s as Tasmanians moved to the Victorian goldfields also had a negative effect on the quality of players Tasmania could select.

-Despite the problems facing Tasmanian cricket, local teams did occasionally play against competitive sides.
+Despite the problems facing Tasmanian cricket, local teams did occasionally play against competitive teams.
 The English tourists of 1861–62, played against Tasmania, winning by four wickets.
 Tasmania played against Victoria three times in the early 1870s, but lost all three matches, convincing the Victorians that Tasmania was not suitably competitive.
 Tasmania did not play another first-class match until 1877, when it travelled to Adelaide to take on South Australia.

 The 1880s provided better progress for the colony.
 In 1880 the TCA Ground had been established, providing a permanent ground to play on in the colony's capital, Hobart.
 The establishment of an organised regular local competition led to improvement in the quality of players.
-John Davies, owner of local newspaper The Mercury, was a keen cricket fan, and through personal connections, he arranged various touring English sides to visit the colony, and victory for Tasmania against the English tourists in 1887–88 led to Victoria resuming competition with Tasmania.
+John Davies, owner of local newspaper The Mercury, was a keen cricket fan, and through personal connections, he arranged various touring English teams to visit the colony, and victory for Tasmania against the English tourists in 1887–88 led to Victoria resuming competition with Tasmania.

 In the 1890s, the colony was playing representative cricket against Victoria almost every year, and occasionally against New South Wales as well.
 The colony could also boast genuinely first-class quality players, such as Kenneth Burn, Charles Eady, and Edward Windsor, the first two of whom played test cricket for Australia.
 However, the retirement of Eady and Burn by 1910, and in-fighting between Hobart and Launceston again threatened first-class cricket in Tasmania.
 The outbreak of World War I also saw a large loss of playing talent, killed on the battlefields.
 Cricket was suspended during the war, and did not resume until 1923, albeit with severe financial problems.